 How to debug a publish or optimization warning

-If you are publishing your site, there are two types of errors you can get.
+When publishing your site, there are two types of errors you may encounter.

-This will show a toast: “Failed to publish because there is an error on a page” with a Review button.
+A toast will be displayed saying: “Failed to publish because there is an error on a page.”
+The toast will also include a Review button.

-⚠️ Publishing errors are almost always due to code in custom components, either created by you or by a component author (like something you used from the insert menu).
+Publishing errors are typically caused by code in custom components, whether they were created by you or by a component author (such as one you used from the insert menu).

-Clicking the review button will send you to a page that has an element with an error.
-There are a few common reasons that publishing can fail that we're looking for:
+When you click the review button, you will be directed to a page that contains an element with an error.
+There are a few common reasons for publishing failures that we investigate:

-Dynamic runtime errors.
-The compiler that builds the site was waiting on a component to finish building in time, which it didn't.
-Unfortunately this only provides errors in the web inspector ("ensureComponentsInLoader: Component loader not updated in time.").
-You can often fix this by just retrying, but otherwise you'll have to fix or remove the component.
+Dynamic runtime errors: The site compiler was waiting for a component to finish building within the given time, but it didn't.
+This usually generates errors in the web inspector, such as "ensureComponentsInLoader: Component loader not updated in time."
+You can often resolve this by retrying, but if that doesn't work, you'll need to fix or remove the problematic component.

-Could not find a used component.
-Sometimes a component has gone missing due to a file or function rename, or simply a networking loading error.
-The review button will take you to the missing component (and it will be marked with an alert in the layer panel).
-The component will have a grey error placeholder.
+Missing used component: Sometimes a component is no longer available due to a file or function rename, or due to a networking loading error.
+Clicking the review button will take you to the missing component, which will be indicated by an alert in the layer panel.
+The component will be displayed as a grey error placeholder.
 You will need to fix or replace the component.

-Framer sites are built in React, which means that without optimization, the visitor would see a blank page until React loads and renders the site.
-With optimization, we “pre-render” the site on our servers.
-The visitor will see the pre-rendered version immediately, while React continues loading in the background.
-This is also very important for SEO: without optimization, your website might appear empty to search engines.
+Framer sites are built in React.
+Without optimization, visitors would see a blank page until React loads and renders the site.
+Optimization involves "pre-rendering" the site on our servers.
+This allows visitors to immediately see the pre-rendered version while React continues to load in the background.
+Optimization is crucial for SEO as it ensures that your website is not empty to search engines.

-Optimization happens after you publish your site, and you can track its status in Settings → Domains, or Settings → Versions.
+Optimization occurs after publishing your site.
+You can check its status in Settings → Domains or Settings → Versions.

 How to fix optimization errors

-The most common reasons for optimization issues are custom code components or overrides that rely on things (APIs) that are only available in web browsers.
+The most common cause of optimization issues is using custom code components or overrides that depend on web browser-specific APIs.

-When we pre-render pages on our server, we need to make sure that the pre-rendered version will work regardless of what browser the visitors might be using.
-We don’t know the size of their windows, their language settings, etc., so … we pre-render without a browser at all.
-That means things like window, document, navigator, etc. are not available, and if custom code relies on them for rendering, it’ll crash.
+When we pre-render pages on our server, we must ensure that the pre-rendered version works correctly regardless of the visitor's browser.
+Since we don't have information about their browser settings, window size, etc., we pre-render without a browser.
+This means that APIs like window, document, navigator, etc. are unavailable, and if custom code relies on them for rendering, it will cause errors.

-🥈 But what if you need to customize your components based on e.g. the user’s logged-in status (document.cookie) or navigator.language?
-Again, when we pre-render the site, we don’t know these things, so you’ll need to write a component that renders some kind of placeholder while the page is loading, and updates its status after the page loads.
-Here’s an example:
+But what if you need to customize your components based on the user's logged-in status (document.cookie) or navigator.language?
+In this case, when pre-rendering the site, we don't have this information.
+Therefore, you need to write a component that displays a placeholder while the page is loading and updates its status after the page has loaded.
+Here’s an example: framer-optim-1.jsx